-Yesterday on a warm July afternoon I went to the Sudbury library and got caught in an unexpected time loop.
+Yesterday on a warm July afternoon I went to Sudbury’s Goodnow Library and got caught in an unexpected time loop.
 Think of how String Theory brings two points in space close together.
 In this case, memory connects two points in time to form a loop.

 Going to the library has always been a big part of my life.
 My mom made sure all her kids had library cards and I kept that tradition going.
-When I was small, the library in Somerset, MA, was within walking distance of our house.
+When I was small, we lived within walking distance of the library in Somerset, MA.
 My sister, Diane, and I could walk a block from our house on Roosevelt and McKinley avenues down to Riverside Avenue and then a couple of blocks north to the old Somerset library.